fan2/mkdocs/docs/blog/posts/arm/a64-memory-barrier.md

 ## params for DMB/DSB

-As you can see from the above examples, the `DMB` and `DSB` instructions take a parameter which specifies the types of access to which the barrier operates, before or after, and a shareability domain to which it applies.
+As you can see from the above examples, the `DMB` and `DSB` instructions take a parameter which specifies the types of access to which the barrier operates, *before* or *after*, and a shareability domain to which it applies.

 <option\> | Ordered Accesses (before - after) | Shareability Domain
 ---------|-----------------------------------|--------------------